 How Does UltraFICO Work?

-• Credit utilization (30%) Also known as amounts owed, this is how much of your available revolving credit you’re using.
-Utilizing less of the available credit at any one given time is better than using more.
+• Credit utilization (30%) Also known as amounts owed, this is how much of your available revolving credit you’re currently using.
+Utilizing less of your available credit at any one given time is generally better than using more.
 Ideally, you want to aim to use 30% or less of your available credit.

-• Length of credit history; a longer history with creditors is better than being new to credit.
+• Length of credit history (15%) Having a longer history with creditors is better than being new to credit.

 Are you working on improving your credit

 score?
 Track your progress in the SoFi app!